 “The daughters?”
 Val inquires.

-“Oh yes, you’ve never experienced the daughters.
+“Oh yes, you’ve never experienced ‘the daughters.’
 In fact, you just missed that experience about twenty minutes ago,” I say.
 “That was a real treat!
 The ‘daughters’ are the women that all had their sights set on Christian.
 Most of them are daughters of the women on the fundraising committee.
 Some of them are even members themselves.
-They dropped by this morning for an impromptu meeting which is why we are all hiding out in here and the men have convened to the theater room.
+They dropped by this morning for an impromptu meeting, which is why we’re all hiding out in here and the men have convened to the theater room.
 The first night that I met Christian’s family also coincided with one of the fundraising meetings.
 When I walked in on Christian’s arm, they were ready to crucify me.
-The whole night was horrible.
+The entire night was horrible.
 People were throwing dirty looks at me just because I showed up!”
-I say to Val gesturing behind her to Liona who right at that moment is throwing dirty looks at me again.
+I say to Val gesturing behind her to Liona who right at this moment is throwing dirty looks at me again.
 Val turns around just in time to look right into Liona’s eyes.
-She glares at Liona for quite some time before Liona even realizes that Val was looking at her.
+She glares at Liona for quite some time before Liona even realizes that Val’s looking at her.

 “Do you see what I mean?”
 I say to Val.